Types of PDLC Switchable Products

 Laminated Switchable PDLC Glass

-There are three different types of glass that can be used in laminated switchable PDLC glass:
+There are three different types of glass in laminated switchable PDLC glass:

 - Annealed (weakest)